 NSF-Simons Center for Multiscale Cell Fate (CMCF) will have a one-week BioBridge Clinic in conjunction with the Systems Biology Short Course at UCI.

 The BioBridge clinic will provide an accessible entry point for mathematical scientists who wish to receive an introduction to biological theory and practice.
 It will include hands-on experiments as well as introductory lectures in molecular, cellular, and developmental biology, providing exposure to a range of experimental model systems.
 The BioBridge Clinic is open only to PhD students and postdoctoral fellows.

 The first BioBridge Clinic will take place the week of January 20, 2019.
 There will be a $400 registration fee for the one-week Clinic, which will include breakfast and lunch.
 Four Clinic fellowships, with each up to $900, will be provided to successful applicants.
-The deadline to submit an application is November 30, 2019.
-Please submit your applications online at Apply here.
+The deadline to submit an application was November 30, 2018 however check back next year for the 2020 BioBridge Clinic!

 For questions, please contact .

 FACULTY POSITIONS OPEN

 Applications are invited for three faculty position openings at University of California, Irvine (UCI).
 We seek candidates with research interests related to the broad themes of the NSF-Simons Center for Multiscale Cell Fate Research.
 The three faculty positions are hosted at three different departments at UCI.
 Each position opening has a different application link and a slightly different deadline: